taverianov/cloudlinux-documentation/docs/ubuntu/troubleshooting/README.md

 ## Knows Issues

-1. Please take into account that if one of the [`alt-python37*` packages](/sub-system-ubuntu/troubleshooting/#list-of-alt-python37-packages) is updated you should execute the following command to ensure the proper work of the LVE-stats daemon:
+1. Please take into account that if one of the [`alt-python37*` packages](/sub-system-ubuntu/troubleshooting/#list-of-alt-python37-packages) is updated, you should execute the following command to ensure the proper functionality of the LVE-stats daemon:

 ```
 # /sbin/service lvestats try-restart